School Name

 • And by personalising curriculum and other learning programmes

-Exclusion
+Suspension and Exclusion

 In our school it is rare that school support will not have a positive impact upon pupil behaviour development and regulation.
-However, the school does and will exclude pupils for persistent abusive or violent behaviour or repeated and escalating low level disruptive behaviour.
-It is our ethos that we will make every provision for a child to achieve socially and emotionally but if, in spite of this, behaviours are risky, unsafe, violent, and prevent the efficient education of others, fixed term or permanent exclusion may be applied.
+However, the school does and will suspend pupils for persistent abusive or violent behaviour or repeated and escalating low level disruptive behaviour.
+It is our ethos that we will make every provision for a child to achieve socially and emotionally but if, in spite of this, behaviours are risky, unsafe, violent, and prevent the efficient education of others, suspension or permanent exclusion may be applied.

 We abide by the DfE guidance on this and report any exclusions routinely to Lancashire LA following local and national guidance.